 - Remotely controlled and monitored water management infrastructure allows simpler stock watering operations and more efficient land management.

-- Telemetry may be included, subject to approval by NSW Department of Industry.
+- Telemetry may be included, subject to approval by NSW Department of Planning and Environment.

 - Reliable, uniform quality stock and domestic water supplies, particularly during drought.